processone/docs.ejabberd.im/content/admin/configuration/authentication.md

 caching must be disabled.

-This example sets external authentication, specifies the extauth script, enables caching for 10 minutes, and starts three instances of the script for each virtual host defined in ejabberd:
+This example sets external authentication, specifies the extauth script, disables caching, and starts three instances of the script for each virtual host defined in ejabberd: